 Several organizations publish colorectal cancer screening guidelines for average-risk people.
-The National Comprehensive Cancer Network guidelines recommend that average risk people begin colorectal cancer screening at age 50, while the American Cancer Society guidelines recommend beginning at age 45.
+The National Comprehensive Cancer Network (NCCN) and other guidelines recommend that average risk people begin colorectal cancer screening at age 45.
 According to the guidelines, screening can begin with any of the four types of tests listed above.
 Each test has benefits and limitations.
-The frequency of testing depends on the type of test used and whether any polyps or other abnormalities were found on previous tests.
+The frequency of testing depends on the type of test used and whether any or other abnormalities were found on previous tests.

 The following resources can help you locate an expert near you.

 - The organization, Collaborative Group of the Americas-Inherited Gastrointestinal Cancer (CGA-IGC) keeps an updated list of hospitals and programs with hereditary gastrointestinal and pancreatic cancer screening programs for high-risk people.

 - The American College of Gastroenterology has a search tool to help you find a gastroenterologist by specialty.

 Other ways to find experts

 - The National Cancer Institute (NCI)-designated comprehensive cancer centers deliver cutting-edge cancer care to patients in communities across the United States.
 Most centers have specialized screening and prevention centers for high risk people.
 Find a center near you and learn about its specific research capabilities, programs, and initiatives.

 - Register for the FORCE Message Boards to get referrals from other members.
 Once you register, you can post on the Find a Specialist board to connect with other people who share your situation.

 The following are studies looking at colorectal cancer screening or prevention.